Xemoness/Xemoness/README.md

 - Hello!
 I am Xemoness.
+I am currently an active Beta tester for SWEM.
 - My Discord is Hikikomori#6669
 - I do art commissions, if you are interested, please send me a DM via Discord :)